BovinityDivinity/bovbot/README.md

 # BovBot

 A simple Twitch chatbot developed for BinnieTV as a Node practice project.
-Using it would probably be pointless for you right now, it's just a development exercize.
+Using it on other channels is possible, but some functions are unique to the BinnieTV channel at this time.

 ## Commands